 5 Day Glacier National Park Adventure for Women: Backpacking and Rafting Trip Details

 Hiking and Whitewater Rafting Glacier National Park Allows You See It All – Almost!

 There are over 700 miles of hiking trails in Glacier National Park, so the best way to see the interior of the park is on foot.
 The 3 day Glacier National Park backpacking trip is jam packed with fun and the perfect introduction to the backcountry.
 You’ll be visiting parts of the park that most visitors driving through don’t even know exist.
-You’ll spend your days in subalpine and alpine environments amongst Glacier’s towering peaks.
+You’ll spend your days in subalpine and alpine environments among Glacier’s towering peaks.
 On the trail, your guide will point out features of interest, identify flora and fauna, and be on the lookout for wildlife.
 You’ll be camping in Glacier’s beautiful and remote backcountry campgrounds.
 Almost all campsites are located near lakes or streams, offering opportunities for fishing or swimming.